Exact Exponents for Concentration and Isoperimetry in Product Polish Spaces: Proofs of Dual Formulas

 \end{proof} \begin{proof}[Proof of Theorem \ref{thm:psi}] We first give a dual formula for

 Observe that

-where \begin{itemize} \item \eqref{eq:-51} follows by the Kantorovich duality, in \eqref{eq:-52} $\inf_{Q_{Y|W}}$ is taken in a pointwise way; \item the inf and sup are swapped in \eqref{eq:-54} which follows by the general minimax theorem \cite[Theorem 5.2.2]{nirenberg1974topics} by identifying that 1) the optimal value of the sup-inf in \eqref{eq:-54} is finite (since upper bounded by $\lambda(C(Q_{X|W=w},P_{Y})-\tau)$), and 2) by choosing $f,g$ as zero functions, the objective subfunction turns to be $Q_{Y|W=w}\mapsto D(Q_{Y|W=w}\|P_{Y})-\lambda\tau$ whose sublevels are compact under the weak topology; \item \eqref{eq:-56} follows by Lemma \ref{lem:identity} (and the supremum over $f,g$ is moved outside of the expectation). \end{itemize} Substituting this dual formula for $\theta$ to $\psi$, we obtain
+where \begin{itemize} \item the inf and sup are swapped in \eqref{eq:-42} which follows by the general minimax theorem \cite[Theorem 5.2.2]{nirenberg1974topics} together with the convexity of the relative entropy and optimal transport cost functional; \item \eqref{eq:-51} follows by the Kantorovich duality with $f,g$ denoting bounded continuous functions; \item in \eqref{eq:-52} $\inf_{Q_{Y|W}}$ is taken in a pointwise way; \item the inf and sup are swapped in \eqref{eq:-54} which follows by the general minimax theorem \cite[Theorem 5.2.2]{nirenberg1974topics} by identifying that 1) the optimal value of the sup-inf in \eqref{eq:-54} is finite (since upper bounded by $\lambda(\C(Q_{X|W=w},P_{Y})-\tau)$), and 2) by choosing $f,g$ as zero functions, the objective function turns to be $Q_{Y|W=w}\mapsto D(Q_{Y|W=w}\|P_{Y})-\lambda\tau$ whose sublevels are compact under the weak topology; \item \eqref{eq:-56} follows by Lemma \ref{lem:identity} (and the supremum over $f,g$ is moved outside of the expectation). \end{itemize} Substituting the dual formula of $\theta$ to $\psi$, we obtain